- Get Involved

 Using social media as powerful reporting tools Social media can be used as powerful reporting tools, which are valuable whether you're facing a big breaking news story or an enterprise project.
 Learn from instructor Amy Bartner how to use social media platforms and complementary websites to locate expert and “real people” sources, crowdsource using Google forms, verify user-generated content and create a social dossier on a person in the news.

 Data-driven enterprise off your beat How do you fit enterprise stories around the many other demands you face as a beat reporter to write dailies, file web updates, tweet and shoot video?
 One way is to take advantage of the plethora of local data available online to spot and develop unique stories for your news outlet.
 All you need is either you or someone else in your newsroom who can download and sort databases in a spreadsheet program, such as Excel.
-Learn how to develop a data state of mind, find newsworthy data and begin to analyze data sets.
-Learn from John Russell how to find and spot the enterprise stories in the numbers, whether your beat is sports, health, business, education, local government or cops and courts.
+Learn from Mark Nichols how to develop a data state of mind, find newsworthy data and begin to analyze data sets.
+Learn how to find and spot the enterprise stories in the numbers, whether your beat is sports, health, business, education, local government or cops and courts.
 Bring your laptop for the exercises.
 No previous data experience is required.

 NewsTrain's recent donors include The Associated Press, The APME Foundation, the Samuel I. Newhouse Foundation, Scripps Howard Foundation, GateHouse Media LLC, Pepper Hamilton LLP, Levine Sullivan Koch & Schulz LLP, the Park and Sigma Delta Chi foundations and APME past and present board members.
 To join them in supporting NewsTrain, please make your tax-deductible contribution here.